openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 _inlined_description: _

-Set position and size of a rectangle from the center.
+Set position and size of the rectangle from the center.

 The center of the rectangle is defined and the width and height grow out around the center.

+Parameters:
+p The position of the rectangle's center as an ofPoint. w The width of the rectangle. h The height of the rectangle.